openfaas/faas/CONTRIBUTING.md

 **Governance**

 OpenFaaS is an independent project created by Alex Ellis in 2016.
-OpenFaaS is lead by Alex and is being built in the open by a growing community of contributors.
+OpenFaaS is led by Alex and is being built in the open by a growing community of contributors.

 ## Branding guidelines